The Beast in the East: Storylines

-The card consisted of five matches, that resulted from scripted storylines, where wrestlers portrayed villains, heroes, or less distinguishable characters in scripted events that built tension and culminated in a wrestling match or series of matches, with results predetermined by WWE's writers.
-Storylines played out on WWE's primary television programs, Raw, SmackDown and NXT.
+The card consisted of five matches, that resulted from scripted storylines.
+Results were predetermined by WWE's writers, with storylines played out on WWE's primary television programs, Raw, SmackDown, and NXT.

-On May 28, 2015, it was revealed that Brock Lesnar was scheduled to appear at the July 4 live event in Japan.
-This would mark Lesnar's first non-PPV match for WWE since 2004.
-Lesnar reportedly requested a spot on the show so he and Brad Rheingans could go to Tokyo to visit Masa Saito, who was in bad health.
-WWE then released a promotional video announcing that the show would no longer be a house show, and would be broadcast live on the WWE Network.
-One day later, WWE revealed the entire match card for the show.
+After the announcement that the event would air live on the WWE Network, WWE revealed the entire match card for the show.
 One of the matches scheduled for the event, The New Day vs. Tyson Kidd and Cesaro, could no longer take place due to Tyson Kidd suffering an injury, which was expected to take him out for over a year.
-Kidd & Cesaro were replaced by The Lucha Dragons.
+Kidd and Cesaro were replaced by The Lucha Dragons.
+Hideo Itami and Tatsumi Fujinami were also advertised to appear.

-Kevin Owens defended his NXT Championship against Finn Bálor at the event.
+Kevin Owens was scheduled to defend his NXT Championship against Finn Bálor at the event.
 At NXT TakeOver: Rival in February 2015, Owens had captured the NXT Championship while Bálor won a tournament to become number one contender.
-On the March 25 episode of NXT, Owens prevailed over Bálor, who had dispensed with his 'Demon' facepaint, saying that he didn't need the 'Demon' to beat the champion; in the match Owens took advantage of a (kayfabe) leg injury.
+On the March 25 episode of NXT, Owens prevailed over Bálor, who had dispensed with his 'Demon' facepaint, saying that he did not need the 'Demon' to beat the champion; in the match Owens took advantage of a (kayfabe) leg injury.
 However, Bálor earned another title shot at NXT TakeOver: Unstoppable in May when he beat Tyler Breeze.
-Bálor vowed that at Beast in the East Owens would 'meet the Demon'.
+Bálor vowed that at Beast in the East, Owens would 'meet the Demon'.

-Hideo Itami and Tatsumi Fujinami were also advertised to appear.